-Top 5 Budgeting Tips – Budgeting is a challenge for all of us, but if done correctly, can save us hundreds or thousands of dollars each year.
+Budgeting is a challenge for all of us, but if done correctly, can save us hundreds or thousands of dollars each year.
 If you get it right, you are setting yourself up for a much healthier financial future.
 It’s a great idea to take a step back, review your current budgeting approach, and adopt new ways to save some cash.
-Below are some of our tips to help you save!
+Below are our Top 5 Budgeting Tips to help you save!

 - Budgeting can be done using a mobile application, such as Mint or Honeydue, to help you categorize your spending, and spot where you could spend less and save more.